gchq/gaffer-doc/docs/administration-guide/gaffer-stores/map-store.md

     The map store does not attempt to handle concurrent adding of elements.
 Elements should be added from a single thread.

+To use the Map Store, set `gaffer.store.class=uk.gov.gchq.gaffer.mapstore.MapStore` in your Store Properties file.

 To configure your choice of Map implementation you can either:

 - Set the `gaffer.store.mapstore.map.class` store property to be your chosen Map implementation class.
 This will require that Java class to be on the classpath.